 Why It’s Important to Strengthen Your Back Muscles

 There are advantages to focusing on your back muscles when you work out.
 When you strengthen and tone the muscles in your back and shoulders, it makes your waistline look smaller by contrast.
 Strong back muscles also improve posture, which means you’ll stand straighter and won’t have that annoying abdominal pooch that comes from slouching.
 When you move beyond the realm of the superficial, there’s another reason to strengthen your back.
-Strong back muscles reduce the risk for back pain and injury that comes from bending and lifting.
+Strong back muscles reduce the risk of back pain and injury that comes from bending and lifting.
 Having strong back muscles can even improve your performance if you play a sport by helping you develop more power.
 Isn’t it time to give your back a little more focus?

 Exercises That Strengthen Back Muscles